AI-Code-Geek/ai-code-geek.github.io/_pages/about.md

 ## Welcome to AI Code Geek

-AI Code Geek is the personal blog of **Meera Prince**, a passionate writer, developer, and explorer in the realm of **Artificial Intelligence** and **Large Language Models (LLMs)**.
+AI Code Geek is the personal blog of **Nagul Meera Mahankali**, a passionate writer, developer, and explorer in the realm of **Artificial Intelligence** and **Large Language Models (LLMs)**.
 This space is dedicated to **sharing knowledge, documenting experiments, and providing insightful perspectives** on the evolving landscape of AI.

 ### About Me